omar12ahmed/Horiseon-digital-marketing/README.md

 # Horiseon-digital-marketing
-i will be improving the Horiseon website to make sure it meets user accessibility
+This project aims to imrove the html sementic for Horiseon social media marketing website for better user accessibility and user experience.

 changed title
 linked my html to my css